VeryGoodOpenSource/very_good_analysis/README.md

 To see all the rules that are enabled, check the [analysis_options.yaml][analysis_options_yaml].

-### Disabled rules
+### Excluded rules

-Below is a list of rules that are disabled by default together with the reason why they have been disabled:
+Below is a list of rules that are excluded by default together with the reason why they have been excluded:

 | Rule                                                                                                                                                       | Reason        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |